GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 <img src="{{ site.base.url }}/assets/images/posts/2/ExtremeBend.png" class="wrap-right">

-How can we deform the building while making sure it still looks like a building?a In early iterations of this effect I didn't put enough thought into how I wanted the bending to look at extreme angles and this led to some pretty ugly results.
+How can we deform the building while making sure it still looks like a building?
+In the early iterations of this effect, I didn't put enough thought into how I wanted the bending to look at extreme angles and this led to some pretty ugly results.
 The version we use now looks good even with large deformations.

 There are two important design choices I made for this to work.
 First, the building should deform so that locally its "up" frame of reference matches the curve direction.
-Second, while the volume of the building changes, the area of each cross section should remain the same.
+Second, while the volume of the building changes, the area of each cross-section should remain the same.

 <img src="{{ site.baseurl }}/assets/images/posts/2/WhiteboardBigBrain.jpg" class="centered">\
 Some whiteboarding helped me figure out what I wanted the mesh to do.

-- Each horizontal cross section has its area preserved.
+- Each horizontal cross-section has its area preserved.
     - Each vertex finds a point on the curve using only its height
     - We rotate all vertices about the local frame defined by the curve tangent at their height
 - We want the bottom of the mesh to remain fixed and parallel to the floor.